-Prior to the uprising, the regime had already built a complex communications system targeting various types of audiences who hold different, if not opposite, views.
+Before the uprising, the regime had already built a complex communications system targeting various audiences who hold different, if not opposite, views.
 The regime’s strength today hinges on its ability to present itself as both resistant to Western plans for regime change and as a bulwarkt against radical Islam and terrorism.

-President Bashar al-Assad has also managed to portray himself as a secular family man with the help of his wife Asma.
-Her British accent and philanthropic activities – with a focus on women’s and girls’ rights – have helped to soften the regime’s image.
+President Bashar al-Assad has also managed to portray himself as a secular family man with the help of his wife, Asma.
+Her British accent and philanthropic activities – focusing on women’s and girls’ rights – have helped to soften the regime’s image.

 At the same time, al-Assad has cultivated the image of a tough ‘anti-imperialist’ leader in Syria and the Arab world.
 This has won him broad international support from self-described anti-imperialists.

-In the United Kingdom, for instance, resentment at the role that Britain played in the 2003 American-led invasion of Iraq has made many civil society groups deeply averse to regime change, thus opening them up to the Syrian regime’s propaganda.
+For instance, in the United Kingdom, resentment at the role that Britain played in the 2003 American-led invasion of Iraq has made many civil society groups deeply averse to regime change, thus opening them up to the Syrian regime’s propaganda.
 The Stop the War Coalition (StWC) is characteristic of this phenomenon.
 It counts among its patrons Kamal Majid, a founding member of the Stalin Society, who stated during a meeting of the New Communist Party in 2012 that the al-Assad family had a long history of resisting Western imperialism and therefore should be supported.
-In August 2014, the coalition sparked an outcry when it published on its website an article that denied a massive crisis in the Yazidi ethnic community by calling it ‘a largely mythical siege’ used to ‘justify a new war in Iraq’.
-Former supporters of StWC now accuse it of ‘systematically ignoring war crimes committed by the al-Assad regime’.
+In August 2014, the coalition sparked an outcry when it published on its website an article that denied a massive crisis in the Yazidi ethnic community by calling it ‘a largely mythical siege’ used to ‘justify a new war in Iraq.’
+Former supporters of StWC now accuse it of ‘systematically ignoring war crimes committed by the al-Assad regime.’

-In addition to anti-imperialism, another key feature of the regime’s propaganda is its portrayal of itself as the backbone of religious cohabitation and religious minority protection, in particular Christian minorities, in an environment marked by growing Islamist extremism.
-In France, this rhetoric has been picked up by segments of the Catholic right and far right and echoes the country’s historical colonial role as the protector of Christian minorities in the Levant.
-In March 2016, a delegation of 30 well-known French figures – including five politicians from the right-wing party Les Républicains and several far-right supporters – met al-Assad in Damascus shortly after the army announced that it had recaptured the city of Palmyra from the Islamic State group.
+In addition to anti-imperialism, another key feature of the regime’s propaganda is its portrayal as the backbone of religious cohabitation and religious minority protection, particularly Christian minorities, in an environment marked by growing Islamist extremism.
+In France, this rhetoric has been picked up by segments of the Catholic right and far-right and echoes the country’s historical colonial role as the protector of Christian minorities in the Levant.
+In March 2016, a delegation of 30 well-known French figures – including five politicians from the right-wing party Les Républicains and several far-right supporters – met al-Assad in Damascus shortly after the army announced it recaptured the city of Palmyra from the Islamic State group.

 Regime propaganda would not be nearly as effective without the help of Russian state-controlled media.
-Syria is only one of the many arenas in which Russia’s President Vladimir Putin is seeking to confront the West.
-Yet it is key to its diplomatic strategy.
+Syria is only one of the many areas in which Russia’s President Vladimir Putin is seeking to confront the West.
+Yet, it is key to its diplomatic strategy.
 Russian media such as Sputnik and Russia Today have diligently spread Moscow’s narrative.

 Some prominent cultural figures have adopted a similar virulent discourse against the White Helmets.
-Pink Floyd co-founder Roger Waters castigated the organization for being fake and working to encourage Western interventionism in Syria.
+Pink Floyd co-founder Roger Waters castigated the organization for being fake and encouraging Western interventionism in Syria.

 Propaganda about Syria is not only produced by the regime and its allies.
 Rebel groups have also waged a propaganda war, although not to the same extent.

 During the Aleppo siege in 2016, propaganda was also in full swing.
 Amnesty International consultant Sam Dubberly recounted in an article how the human rights organization carried out its verification work on social media to document potential war crimes when Syrian government forces were advancing into eastern Aleppo on 12 December.
-He wrote that alongside authentic images, footage and testimonies, two photos and a video were massively disseminated by opposition activists and sympathizers even though they had not been taken in Aleppo.
-One of the photos was of a woman supposedly murdered in the street following the army’s advance .
+He wrote that alongside authentic images, footage, testimonies, two photos, and a video were massively disseminated by opposition activists and sympathizers even though they had not been taken in Aleppo.
+One of the photos was of a woman supposedly murdered in the street following the army’s advance.
 In fact, the photo was of a murdered American citizen in Afghanistan in December 2015.